|

 reality a battlefield.
 Two civilisations are here struggling

 against one another-the German and the Slav.
+Analogy of

 Wales